Ayush-tech01/tokri-fullstack/README.md

 # Tokri. — Online Grocery Delivery System

 A full-stack grocery delivery application built with React, Node.js/Express, and MongoDB.
-The interface is inspired by traditional Indian mandi markets, using a produce-themed colour palette, hanging price-tag elements, and chalkboard-style offer banners to create a distinct shopping experience....
+The interface is inspired by traditional Indian mandi markets, using a produce-themed colour palette, hanging price-tag elements, and chalkboard-style offer banners to create a distinct shopping experience...

 *Developed as part of an MCA coursework project — see [docs/architecture.md](docs/architecture.md) for the full ER diagram, DFDs, and system design documentation.*